Sookmyung Women's University

 Sookmyung Women's University is a private women's research university in Yongsan-gu, Seoul, South Korea.
-Founded in 1906, Sookmyung is Korea’s first royal private educational institution for women.
+Founded in 1906, Sookmyung is Korea's first royal private educational institution for women.
 Sookmyung is one of the world's largest female educational institutes.
-The university's name is derived from the Hanja characters of sook and Myung, which mean "elegant" and "bright" respectively.
+The university's name is derived from Hanja characters of sook and Myung, which mean "elegant" and "bright" respectively.